cli-guidelines/cli-guidelines/content/_index.md

 This makes sense when they’re being used in scripts, but can make commands appear to be hanging or broken when used by humans.
 For example, `cp` will not print anything, even if it takes a long time.

-It’s rare that printing nothing at all is the best default behaviour, but it’s usually best to err on the side of less.
+It’s rare that printing nothing at all is the best default behavior, but it’s usually best to err on the side of less.

 For instances where you do want no output (for example, when used in shell scripts), to avoid clumsy redirection of `stderr` to `/dev/null`, you can provide a `-q` option to suppress all non-essential output.